 Ning: This poem is illegible.

-Vidhya: Maybe there's a reason for that.
-If you are not happy with something, why not turn it into art?
-Aren’t many of the author’s art works actually rejected poems?
+Vidhya: There's a reason for that.
+If you're not happy with something, blunt it to the edge of comprehensibility.
+Aren't many ah the author's art works actually 2nd rate poems?

 Ning: To turn junk into art: that should be done with more things.

 Vidhya: It's a process of alchemy.
 We must all must become alchemists.
 Nothing should be wasted – just recycled.
-If something doesn't fit now, probably it will in another time & place.
+If something doesn't fit now, relax.
+In another time & place, it'll all come together in some way.

-Ning: Still, there's something interesting about rejected poems.
-To me, the things that don't fit are often more interesting than those that do . . .
+Ning: There's something interesting about rejected poems.
+To me, the things that don't fit are more interesting than those that do . . .

 Urban Pastoral